 which is maximized when the simulated motion aligns with the reference distribution.
 Following standard RL reward design~\cite{peng2018deepmimic}, we apply an exponential transformation to the SDS loss to normalize the reward between $[0,1]$.
 While this deviates from the original SDS formulation, we find that this normalization produces empirical improvements when training RL policies.

-Previous SDS-based methods have primarily shown promise in the 3D generation, but often produce low-quality, ``blurry'' results~\citep{liang2024luciddreamer}.
-Earlier attempts to use SDS as an objective for reinforcement learning have also struggled to match the performance of adversarial methods for training control policies~\citep{luo2024textaware, wu2025diffusing}.
-In the following sections, we introduce several key design choices that improve stability for policy training using SMP, which enable policies to learn high-quality naturalistic human behaviors.
+Previous SDS-based methods have primarily shown promise in the 3D generation, but often produce low-quality, ``blurry'' results \citep{liang2024luciddreamer}.
+Earlier efforts to use SDS as a reinforcement learning objective have also struggled to match the performance of adversarial methods for training control policies~\citep{luo2024textaware, wu2025diffusing}.
+In the following sections, we introduce several key design decisions that improve stability for policy training using SMP, enabling policies to learn high-quality naturalistic behaviors.